Divorce in New York (2026)

 New York uses the term maintenance rather than alimony.
 The state has statutory guidelines for both temporary and post-divorce maintenance.
 Temporary maintenance is calculated using a formula based on the incomes of both spouses, with an income cap that is adjusted periodically.
 Post-divorce maintenance duration depends on the length of the marriage.
 For marriages of up to fifteen years, an advisory guideline suggests maintenance lasting fifteen to thirty percent of the length of the marriage.
 Longer marriages carry correspondingly longer advisory durations.

-Courts retain discretion to deviate from the guidelines based on factors such as each spouse’s earning capacity, the standard of living during the marriage, and contributions as a homemaker or parent.
+Courts retain discretion to deviate from the guidelines based on factors such as each spouse’s earning capacity, the standard of living during the marriage, contributions as a homemaker or parent, and the wasteful dissipation of marital property.

 The New York Divorce Process